sheisc/COMP9024/Trees/TreeTraversal/README.md

 | Call Tree and Binary Tree |
 |:-------------:|
 | <img src="diagrams/PostOrderTraversal.png" width="80%" height="80%"> |

+**How to draw the call tree manually in a depth-first search (DFS) style**

+A call tree can help us analyze the program.

 ```C
 void PostOrderTraversal(BiTreeNodePtr root, NodeVisitor visit) {